Mordris/Interactive_Web_Based_Blockchain_Simulator/README.md

 4.  **Interact with the CLI:**
     Upon running, the application will:
     - Attempt to load an existing blockchain from `blockchain_data.json`.
-    - If not found, it will prompt you to set a **difficulty** for a new blockchain.
+    - If not found (or if loading fails), it will prompt you to set a **mining difficulty** for a new blockchain.
     - A menu will then be displayed, allowing you to:
       - **Add transactions:** Specify sender, recipient, and amount.
       - **Mine blocks:** Process pending transactions and perform Proof-of-Work.
+The time taken for mining will be displayed.
       - **Display blockchain:** View all blocks and their contents.
       - **Validate chain:** Check the integrity of the blockchain.
       - **View pending transactions:** See transactions awaiting mining.
-      - **Save blockchain:** Manually save the current state.
+      - **Save blockchain:** Manually save the current state to `blockchain_data.json`.
-      - **Exit:** Terminate the application (with an option to save).
+      - **Exit:** Terminate the application (with an option to save the current state).

 ## How It Works - Core Concepts

 ### Transaction (`transaction.py`)

 A simple class representing a transfer of value, containing `sender`, `recipient`, and `amount`.
-It can be converted to a dictionary for easy serialization.
+It includes basic validation (e.g., amount must be positive) and can be converted to a dictionary for easy serialization.

 ### Block (`block.py`)